Rowlands Gill: Governance

 In local government Rowlands Gill is located mainly within the ward of Chopwell and Rowlands Gill.
 It is served by three councillors, all of whom are Labour councillors, except for the north end at Lockhaugh, which falls within the ward of Winlaton and High Spen, and is served by two Liberal Democrat councillors.
-Gateshead Council is Labour-controlled.
+Gateshead Council is currently Reform-controlled.

 Rowlands Gill is in the parliamentary constituency of Blaydon and Consett.
 The MP is Labour's Liz Twist.

 Geography

 Rowlands Gill is situated within Gateshead's Greenbelt, 6 miles southwest of Newcastle just outside of the Tyneside urban sprawl.
 Transport in the area is mainly focused on Buses as the nearest railway station is Blaydon railway station, 3 miles to the north, and is further away from any Tyne and Wear Metro stations.
 The village lies on the A694, known as 'Station Road' in the village centre.
 Another nearby major road is the A692 that passes through the nearby areas of Byermoor and Hobson, County Durham.